WRITING NORTH 5:Our Wits About Us

 All sessions are Free!
 There is no cost for this event!

 Writing North is a two-day writers’ festival that targets Saskatoon and a wider Saskatchewan community of aspiring writers and anyone interested in writers and books.
-In its fourth year, Writing North features four established writers.
+Now in its fifth year, Writing North features four established writers.

-The festival continues on Friday afternoon with a panel discussion involving all four writers, focusing on the theme of misfits and dissidence in writing.
-The evening will feature readings by all four writers, with selections focusing on the theme, to be followed by a reception.
+The festival continues on Friday afternoon with a panel discussion involving all four writers, focusing on the theme of humour in writing.
+The evening will feature readings by all four writers, with selections focusing on the theme,and a reception.

-On Saturday our writers will conduct workshops related to their particular forms: Catherine Bush (fiction), Rosemary Nixon (fiction), Alex Porco (poetry) and Eugene Strickland (drama).
+On Saturday our writers will conduct workshops related to their particular forms: Catherine Banks (drama), Pam Bustin (fiction), John Donlan (poetry) and Trevor Strong (fiction).
 These workshop-style sessions will be practical, and intended for developing writers of all levels.
 As this festival is intended to be a community outreach event, there will be no charge for this event.

 4:00-5:30 p.m. - Panel